SEED-platform/seed/docs/source/aws.rst

 .. note::

-    postgresql server is not included above, and it is assumed that the system will use the AWS RDS postgresql service
+    PostgresSQL server is not included above, and it is assumed that the system will use the AWS RDS PostgresSQL service

 .. note:: postgresql ``>=9.3`` is required to support `JSON Type`_

 .. _JSON Type: http://www.postgresql.org/docs/9.3/static/datatype-json.html

 A smaller list of packages to get going: